Video Editing Glossary

 Post-production refers to everything that happens after you've finished filming and started the editing.
 Piecing different clips together, adding background music, creating title cards... all of these activities (and more) are considered part of the post-production process.
 You'll discover that a great deal of time can be spent in post-production working to get your video just right.
 As with any activity, video editing can be as simple or complex as you want it to be.

-Rendering is what we call the process of taking a video project – all the bits & pieces, clips and songs, text and transitions – everything on the timeline – and merging it into a single stream, professional quality movie.
-Rendering is probably the single most resource intensive activity connected with video editing.
+Rendering is what we call the process of taking a video project – all the bits & pieces, clips and songs, text, and transitions – everything on the timeline – and merging it into a single stream, professional quality movie.
+Rendering is probably the only most resource intensive activity connected with video editing.
 The more processors your computer has (or that you can link together) the faster you'll be able to render your finished projects.

 Superimposing occurs when you overlap more than one visual element in a way that allows you to see both at the same time.
 Usually, this requires adjusting the opacity on one of the images so that it becomes partially "see-through".
-That way, your audience can see a strong 100% image underneath with a faded 50% (etc) image over top of it.
+That way, your audience can see a strong 100% image underneath with a faded 50% (etc.) image over top of it.
 Try adjusting the opacity % to create the best look for your video project.

 Timeline: video editors build their movies by placing bits & pieces of media on the timeline.
 It's called the "timeline" because just as life moves forward minute by minute, so too does a video.
 As you build your movie, occasionally push play and watch your video in the preview window.
 The more practiced you become in video storytelling, the more clips your project timelines will contain!